The Skies Revolt

-The Skies Revolt is an American Christian rock band, and they primarily play indie rock.
+The Skies Revolt is an American Post-hardcore band, and they primarily play indie rock.
 They come from Grand Rapids, Michigan.
 The band started making music in 2004.
 They released, Some Kind of Cosmonaut, a studio album, in 2012.

 Background

-The Skies Revolt is a Christian rock band from Grand Rapids, Michigan.
+The Skies Revolt is a Post-hardcore band from Grand Rapids, Michigan.
 Their members are vocalist and guitarist, Dave Prindle, vocalist and bassist, Jarred Irby, vocalist and guitarist, Bobby Dowell, and vocalist and drummer, Eli DenBesten.